gilacost/dot-files/README.md

 * `nix-shell -p nix-info --run "nix-info -m"`

 next steps:
+- is colorschem even needed
+- functions zsh
+- git extra config
-- zsh and all programs with home manager
+- review all lspsga commands with maps
+- play with telescope
+- acabar el tour
+- erlan-ls
+- review all maps
 - keyboard language? enable and uk?
 - review all vim plugins
+- review all confs with alvivi's and tidy owns
 - ale and language-servers
 - secrets in repo
 - move to flakes
 - yabai
 - sort ligatures
-- play with telescope
 - import snipets not prioritary